Don't Throw Away Your Shot to Learn More About Lin-Manuel Miranda's Love Story

 Always smart to play to your strengths.

 Miranda's way with words has netted him three Tonys, three Grammys and even a Pulitzer for his Broadway sensations In the Heights and Hamilton.
-The latter of which, to the delight of fans unable to score tickets to be in the room where it happened eight times a week on Broadway, dropped on Disney+ last summer, earning the composer-playwright-director-songwriter-actor two more Golden Globe nods.
+The latter of which, to the delight of fans unable to score tickets to be in the room where it happened eight times a week on Broadway, dropped on Disney+ in 2020, earning the composer-playwright-director-songwriter-actor two more Golden Globe nods.
+(He netted another two for the 2021 ceremony, both for his work on Tick, Tick...Boom! and songwriting on Disney's Encanto.)

-But it's a brief missive the 41-year-old sent over Facebook Messenger in the summer of 2005 that may have had the greatest impact on his life, and the reason he'll watch the Feb.
-28 show alongside Nadal, 38, and their sons Sebastian, 6, and Francisco, 3.
+But it's a brief missive the 42-year-old, celebrating his birthday Jan.
+16, sent over Facebook Messenger in the summer of 2005 that may have had the greatest impact on his life, which now includes Nadal, 39, and their sons Sebastian, 7, and Francisco, 3.

 Though he certainly deserves credit for writing their love story's first scene.